SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

   - Two programmers (making AI Guards, The Boss guards and NPC Villagers)
   - One designer (level design and game mechanics)

-My role was to develop the guard AI (swordsmen and archers) and the villagers' behaviors.
+My role was to develop the behaviors of the AI Sword guards,Bow guards (Archers) and villagers.
+Here I got to learn big game AI concepts like Behavior Trees, AI Perception, and Blackboard setup and AI controller.
+Through this process, I improved my skills in creating AI behaviors.

  - #### Castle Planning
 We first thought about what we wanted the castle to look like.
 In keeping with the theme of our game, we decided to create a castle that was designed to resemble a large and ancient.
 Accordingly, we initially planned what types of places and people would be in and around the castle.
  ##### Inside the castle:

-- Swordsmith – to give the player the ability to craft weapons.

-- Bakery – to represent the daily life of the villagers.

-- Shops and Village – as an area where the general public lives.

-- Guards and Villagers – as constant agents that act in AI processes.
+- Swordsmith –This character does not craft weapons for the player.
+Instead, he acts as a single point of contact for power-up arrows.
+The player can obtain special power-up arrows from him, such as Fire Arrows, which can be used to deal extra damage in boss battles or against special guards.
+These weapons are essential to the game's progression and victory.

+- Bakery – This location, which represents village life, can be used by the player for health regeneration.
+At the bakery, the player can buy food such as wet bread, cakes, and dry foods.
+Using these foods, the player can regain their health, playing a role similar to a Health Potion in gameplay.

+- Shops and Village – This area brings the life of the people to life.
+Various shops, residences, and the daily lives of the villagers are shown here, and the player can purchase some fashionable or gameplay-based items.
+The Villager AI is constantly active here and their behavior can change based on the player's actions.

+- Guards and Villagers – These characters are the basis for AI processes.
+The guards patrol and respond to actions such as the player breaking down walls or attacking villagers.
+The Villager AI represents normal life and keeps the gameplay environment alive.

-- Training Area – to train the guards and provide combat training for the player.
+- Training Area – This is a training area for the guards, where the player can practice their weaponry, climbing, and combat skills.
+This is an important area for player progression in the gameplay.

-- Main Boss Arena – a large area suitable for the final main battle.
+- Main Boss Arena – This is a large area designed for the final and most challenging battle in the game.
+Here, the player must face a deadly threat using power-ups such as Fire Arrows.
+The environment, the action, and the heat of battle are at their highest level.

-Based on all this information, we created these locations in Unreal Engine.
-We analyzed our designs in detail and tried to create a beautiful and lively castle environment.
+We created all of these locations as a detailed project in Unreal Engine.
+Throughout the design process, we meticulously planned the gameplay-related factors, the environment, the AI, and the environment.
+In this way, the Castle environment we created became a lively, magnificent, and stylish environment.

-The following pictures show our journey from the beginning of building our castle to today.
+The photos below help show our journey from the beginning of the creation of this Castle to today..

 <img src="https://raw.githubusercontent.com/SenDev2001/dJPICTURE-ProjEbonkeep/main/Refer%20image.png" alt="" width="800" height="350">

-Figure 01

-This castle picture is we refer to create our Castle.
+Figure 01 - This castle picture is we refer to create our Castle.

 <img src="https://raw.githubusercontent.com/SenDev2001/dJPICTURE-ProjEbonkeep/main/Castle%20First%20Step.png" alt="Castle First Step" width="800" height="350">

-Figure 02
+Figure 02 - This is how we first made our castle gray box

 <img src="https://raw.githubusercontent.com/SenDev2001/dJPICTURE-ProjEbonkeep/main/Castle%20Parts.jpg" alt="Castle Parts" width="800" height="350">

-Figure 3
+Figure 3 -

 <img src="https://raw.githubusercontent.com/SenDev2001/dJPICTURE-ProjEbonkeep/main/Castle%20walls.png" alt="Castle Walls" width="800" height="350">